 How we categorise donations

-All donors who have given over $100,000 cumulatively since 1998, and have publicly available information on which to inform a category, have been categorised.
-Originally, all companies were categorised as ‘non-categorised’.
+We aim to ensure all donors who have given over $100,000 cumulatively since 1998, and have publicly available information on which to inform a category, have been categorised.
+Originally, all companies were categorised as ‘unknown’.
 Over time our project team carefully work through categorising the donors.
-View detailed descriptions of the categories.
+Please refer to the detailed descriptions of the categories for a guide to our process.

 Information about the principal activity of a company is gathered from a number of sources.
 These sources include the Google search engine, Australian Corporate Information, the websites of various professional groups such as Advertising Agencies Online, Australian Stock Exchange, John Fairfax archives, the Australian Business Register, the Bloomberg database and finally the Australian Securities and Investment Commission website.
 As a last resort when information about a company couldn’t be ascertained from the internet, we rang companies for information.